-Pulliam Creek Trail is a 5.7 mile out and back trail located near Flat Rock, NC that features a river and is rated as moderate.
+Pulliam Creek Trail is a 5.7 mile out and back trail located near Flat Rock, North Carolina that features a river and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible from March until May.
 Dogs are also able to use this trail.

 Nice trail.
 There is a new bridge right at the start and near the gravel pull out just before the second bridge so it's easy to see the trailhead once out of the car.
 It's just below the gravel.
 We did not take the popular Narrows Trail down to the water but did this hike as described.
 Goes down to the Green River.
 Very nice.
 Definitely down to get to the river and up to get out.
 Views will be better with the leaves down but lots of asters right now (October).
 Saw a few other hikers but not crowded at all.

 Great trail - would cation the rating of modest to difficult when you get to the rope decent area to make your way to water wall that is off the trail head but to my knowledge the only way down.
 I took 2 15 year old who had no problems but for myself at 50 and my granddaughter at 10 we had to take it slow.
 All and all well worth the pain to get to some native water falls.
 If you hike up the river you find some additional water falls and swimming holes.
 Take water!!!